 Which pad is better for side sleepers?

-The NEMO Tensor is usually the better choice for side sleepers because it is thicker and more cushioned.
+The NEMO Tensor All-Season is usually the better choice for side sleepers because it is thicker and more cushioned.
 The extra thickness helps reduce pressure on hips and shoulders.

 Which pad is better for ultralight backpacking?